jharwell/libra/docs/src/reference/project-local.rst

 =========

-The variables listed in this section are generally for configuring various LIBRA features on a per-project basis, and be stable for the duration of the project.
+The variables listed in this section are generally for configuring various LIBRA features on a per-project basis, and are stable for the duration of the project.
 However, they are NOT defined as cache variables because (a) they don't *need* to be, and (b) so the user doesn't need to remember to ``set(VAR "value" CACHE FORCE)`` them instead of just ``set(VAR "value")`` them.